Mishtert/tracer/README.md

 # Tracer

-collation of different concepts of data extraction and creating outputs in a meaningful way.
+Collation of different concepts of data extraction and creating outputs in a meaningful way.
 The intent of the app is to showcase the concepts used to solve different problems

 * Extraction & Entity Recognition
 * Extraction & Summarization